 Sunday Morning Stoicism

-10–11:30am PT on Sunday, February 23rd, 2025
+10–11:30am PT on Sunday, March 9th, 2025

 Let's get together before church and discuss this week's passages from The Daily Stoic!
 Each day of the year has a corresponding "devotional reading" (so to speak).
 Each week we discuss the readings since our previous meeting, from the previous Monday through the Sunday of the meeting, and share what resonated with us, what we found profound, and what insights we can apply to what's going on in our lives.